Affiliate links on Android Authority may earn us a commission. Learn more.

 Nokia C21

-The Nokia C21 is far from the most powerful phone with a removable battery, but it’s a reasonably new budget alternative.
+The Nokia C21 is far from the most powerful phone with a removable battery, but it’s a reasonably good budget alternative, even if it is getting older now.
+This one is from 2022.
 It comes with Android 11 (Go Edition), which means it also comes with a near-stock Android experience.

 HMD’s phone packs a Unisoc SC9863A chipset, which should handle messaging, browsing, and other lightweight tasks just fine.
 Don’t hold your breath for anything spectacular when looking at the rest of the spec sheet, either.
 There’s 2-4GB of RAM, 32-64GB of storage, and a 3,000mAh battery.
 And yes, the removable nature of the latter means you can swap batteries when your phone is low on juice.